 Prospect Camps Baseball

 This is your chance to be seen!
-Westmont is excited to host our Summer 2018 Overnight Prospect Camp.
+Westmont is excited to host our Fall 2019 Single Day Prospect Camp.
 This camp is designed to integrate instruction, evaluation, and live game competition while exposing prospective student-athletes to the Westmont College community.
 Our Coaching Staff is comprised of our Westmont Baseball Head Coach, Assistant Coaches and student-athletes.
-Not only will this camp allow you to showcase your skills, it will also give you a taste of what college baseball is all about on one of the most beautiful campuses in the country.
+Not only will these camps allow you to showcase your skills, this will also give you a taste of what college baseball is all about on one of the most beautiful campuses in the country.

 Questions or Inquiries?

 Contact Tony Cougoule:

 Head Coach: Robert Ruiz